 If you are looking for relaxing and culturally rich things to do in Lanzarote, the wine route might be exactly what you are looking for.
 Located in San Bartolome lies the oldest winery in the Canary Islands and one of the ten oldest in all of Spain.
-The family owned Wine Museum is situated in a protected zone called “La Geria”, which once was covered by lava after volcanic eruptions.
+The family-owned Wine Museum is situated in a protected zone called “La Geria”, which once was covered by lava after volcanic eruptions.

 Jameos Del Agua

 It was formerly a bland but huge lava tube used by locals as a trash dump.
-In the effort to unite mankind and nature into harmony, Cesar Manrique transformed it into a stunning tropical garden, event space and impressive concert hall.
+In an effort to unite mankind and nature into harmony, Cesar Manrique transformed it into a stunning tropical garden, event space and impressive concert hall.

 Cabra Cabra Galeria de Arte

 A small and original art gallery located in the historic centre of Teguise.
 The Cabra Cabra Galeria de Arte shows original works and prints done by English artists Dominic Murray.

 Museo Internacional de Arte Contemporáneo-Castillo de San José